LeeSlater/file-upload-tool/README.md

 # file-upload-tool #

-A flexible file upload tool built in JavaScript and PHP to allow your users to upload files to your server.
+A flexible web-based file upload tool built in JavaScript and PHP.

-## File overview ##

-**include.js**
-JavaScript code to generate the uploaders' HTML, pull in the correct CSS and control the user experience when using the uploaders

-**upload.php**
-Called by the AJAX in include.php, this handles the saving of the files into the right place in the file system.

-**delete.php**
-Called by the AJAX in include.php, this handles the deletion of user-selected files.

-**stylesheets/**
-Storage for the stylesheets. 'default.css' is loaded unless the filename of another is specified.
+**Feature overview**
+- Drag and drop capable
+- Multiple files can be uploaded at once
+- Uploaded files can be removed
+- File size limit can be defined
+- Configurable limit for the number of files that can be uploaded
+- Integration with existing web forms, including required upload fields
+- Easily changed stylesheets

 ## Setup ##

+- Download file-upload-tool and store it somewhere on your server.

+- Set the uploads file (i.e. where the files will be uploaded to) in upload.php and delete.php.
+Also set the file path of file-upload-tool in include.js.

-First, include the include.js file via HTML script src, like so:
+- Include the include.js file via HTML script tag, like so:
 ```
 <script src='/path/to/file-upload-tool/include.js'></script>
 ```

-Optionally (see the parent_element parameter below) define the #file-uploaders element, which will be the default element for uploaders to be placed into:
+- Define the element with the ID 'file-uploaders', which will be the default element for uploaders to be placed into:
 ```
 <div id='file-uploaders'></div>
 ```

-Next, use a JavaScript object to define the individual uploaders and their properties, before calling generate_uploaders() to create them:
+- Next, use a JavaScript object to define the individual uploaders and their properties, before calling generate_uploaders() to create them:
 ```
 <script>
 	var uploaders = [
 		{
+			/* Uploader 1 */
 			label: 'fire safety certificate',
 			extensions: 'pdf,jpg,jpeg',
 			required: 'true'
 		},
 		{
+			/* Uploader 2 */
 			label: 'additional files'
 		}
 	];